hsheth2/cava-ppa/README.md

 3. Update the version number in `env.sh`.
 4. Execute `./ppa.sh` to build the package.
 This will eventually drop into an interactive shell.
 Follow the commands printed out at the end.
-5. To test that it builds successfully, execute `./tester.sh` and run the commands printed by the `ppa.sh` script.
-6. After running the final command (`dput`), wait for the build to succeed on launchpad.
+5. After running the final command (`dput`), wait for the build to succeed on launchpad.
 Once it succeeds, copy the build to other release series (e.g. eoan, focal).

 ## Notes
-- The `bzr dh-make` didn't work for me on Ubuntu 18 or 20 -- that's why the `ppa.sh` script is based on xenial.
-- `pbuilder-dist` requires `--privileged` when run within Docker because of this bug: https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=930684.
-- The way this is set up, both `ppa.sh` and `tester.sh` create Docker containers.
-They share a Docker volume, which contains all the files related to the deployment.
+- The build process is split between a docker container and a build script.
+The `ppa.sh` script manages both of them.
+- The Docker container installs build and packaging dependencies and basically serves as a checkpoint to make the process faster.
+- The `build.sh` script finishes the build process, creates and `.deb` file, and lets the user issue the final command to upload the PPA.

 ## References
 - https://packaging.ubuntu.com/html/packaging-new-software.html